mirage335/mirage335_author/zzLib_800-documents/050-sorting/100-draft/105-recruiting/105-recruiting.md

 Please *do* text, leave voicemail, call multiple times, contact through multiple channels (eg. both IRC and Discord), repeatedly send multiple emails, etc. Due to persistent automation spam everywhere, such proof of cognition is helpful.
-For everyone already regularly contancting me, bringing my attention to any new persons or opportunities, is always very much appreciated also.
+For everyone already regularly contacting me, bringing my attention to any new persons or opportunities, is always very much appreciated also.